hzysvilla/hzysvilla.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+He is the Postdoc under [Prof. Daniel (Xiapu) Luo](https://www4.comp.polyu.edu.hk/~csxluo/) at Hong Kong Polytechnic University.

-Zheyuan He is currently pursuing his PhD degree at the School of Computer Science and Engineering, University of Electronic Science and Technology of China, under the supervision of [Prof. Xiaosong Zhang](https://faculty.uestc.edu.cn/zhangxiaosong/en/index.htm).
-Concurrently, he is undertaking an exchange program at the lab of [Martin Monperrus](https://www.monperrus.net/martin/).
+He got his PhD degree from the School of Computer Science and Engineering, University of Electronic Science and Technology of China, under the supervision of [Prof. Xiaosong Zhang](https://faculty.uestc.edu.cn/zhangxiaosong/en/index.htm) and [Prof. Ting Chen]().
+Besides, he undertook an exchange program at the lab of [Martin Monperrus](https://www.monperrus.net/martin/).
 His current research interests include the security of blockchain and client diversity.

 Projects